muratk5n/thirdwave/en/README.md

 ---

-Ineqality measure Gini fall continued for 2021 Q4; could also be due to ultra-rich becoming less so, and that's a good thing..
+Ineqality measure Gini fall continued for 2021 Q4; could also be due to ultra-rich becoming less ultra-rich, and that's a good thing too..

 [[-]](2019/05/stats.html#gini)